Manifesto

 That is what we are building.

-Every independent musician deserves a manager.
+Every working musician deserves a manager.

 Holler makes that possible.